The Quiet Role of Plants on a Language Holiday

 Nope, sitting and drawing.

-Companionable silence speaks volumes.
+Companionable silence can speak volumes.

 Strowan Woodland Cemetery, Perthshire